 Building a B2B Marketing Strategy

 Let’s say that the first step in your sales funnel is a blog.
-In this stage you are building brand awareness.
-A blog helps to answer your customers questions and builds trust with them.
+In this stage, you should build brand awareness.
+A blog helps to answer your customer’s questions and builds trust with them.
 Blogging is often neglected by companies but this is an easy way to build a loyal following.
 During the buying process, your potential customers will have questions about your business.
 Show them that you are a reputable source through your blog and then continue producing excellent content that will engage your customers and lead them into the next part of the funnel.
 Once you establish trust you will be able to generate leads.

 After seeing the shirt multiple times you finally end up buying it.
 This is a quick process and probably happens over the course of a few days to a week.
 When deciding whether or not to work with a marketing company a customer will do research and look into the company, read reviews and ask other business owners about their experiences.
 They might even sign up to receive a free ebook like this: